 Students must be academic level 6 or 7

-Students must be registered full-time status during the duration of the assistantship
+Students must be registered full-time status (9 credit hours) during the duration of the assistantship or have a full-time equivalency for semesters in which they work.

 Students must meet all eligibility requirements as outlined in Section 12.
 Employment